cambboyle/Kickin-it/README.md

     pip3 install -r requirements.txt
     ```

-4. Additionally, you will need to set some Environment Variables, you can do this by creating an env.py files at the root directory (Make sure to add this to .gitignore) OR you can set the environment variables in your gitpod environment in your user settings.
+4. Additionally, you will need to set some Environment Variables, you can do this by creating an env.py file at the root directory (Make sure to add this to .gitignore) OR you can set the environment variables in your gitpod environment in your user settings.

     ```python
     import os